samuelburbulla/dune-mmesh/paper.md

 # Summary

 Dune-MMesh is an implementation of the DUNE [@BBD+21] grid interface that is tailored for numerical applications with possibly moving physical interfaces.
 The implementation based on CGAL triangulations [@CGAL] supports two and three dimensional meshes and can export a predefined set of facets as a separate interface grid.
 In spatial dimension two, arbitrary movement of vertices is enhanced with a remeshing algorithm that implements non-hierarchical adaptation procedures.
-We present a collection of examples based on the python bindings of the discretization module dune-fem [@DNK20] that demonstrate the versatile applicability of Dune-MMesh.
+Various examples based on the python bindings of the discretization module dune-fem [@DNK20] have been implemented that demonstrate the versatile applicability of Dune-MMesh.

 # Statement of need